spxbhuhb/adaptive/doc/foundation/instructions.md

 ## Non-UI instructions

 Instructions are not limited to styling nor to UI fragments.
-This is a server side
+This is a backend
 instruction:

 ```kotlin